How Covid-19 Pandemic Impact on Property Market in Malaysia 2021 – 2023

 So, what is left in the domestic market?

-Best Time To Invest in Property
+Best Time To Invest In Property

 M40 income group is the most potential group that could consume the supply in the market.
 But this group has its own problems.
 Within this group, those that would buy property is either home buyers or investors.
 Because of Covid-19 impact on businesses on top levels, many companies either cutting down on salary or laying off their employees.
 Those initially wanted to buy property became more cautious by postponing their home purchase.
 Instead of buying, they rent first.